iaacornus/workstation_setup/silverblue_setup.md

 sudo dnf install code
 ```

 You can also create desktop entry for VSCode in `$HOME/.local/share/applications`.
-You can replace `Version=1.0`, although it doesn't really matter, if ever you named your toolbox container replace `Exec` with `Exec=toolbox run --container <name of your container> code`.
+You can replace `Version=1.0` (get the Version with `dnf list all | grep "code"`), although it doesn't really matter, if ever you named your toolbox container replace `Exec` with `Exec=toolbox run --container <name of your container> code`, refer to [toolbox manual](https://man.archlinux.org/man/community/toolbox/toolbox.1.en)

 ```
 [Desktop Entry]